starwarsfan/shadow-control/README.md

 Within further description:

 * The word "facade" is similar to "window" or "door," as it simply references the azimuth of an object in the sense of view direction from that object to the outside.
-* The integration "Shadow Control" will be shortened to "SC"
+* The integration "Shadow Control" will be shortened to "SC."

 # What it does